 Whether you're academically inclined or more of a hands-on type, there is something to suit you whatever interests or skills.

-We've put together this article as a guide to the different types of engineering jobs available.
+We've put together this article as a guide to the different engineering jobs available.
 While it's not an exhaustive list, it should help you pinpoint the type of sector that you'd like to work in.
 We'll explore some of the best engineering jobs out there, and we'll also answer: how much does an engineer earn?

 First of all, remind yourself what engineering is in this short video: